Online Labor Relations Degrees and Classes

 Which Type of Online Program Should I Choose?

 If you're interested in human resources and the private business sector, a degree program in human resource management could be the right choice.
 However, if you prefer to work in a broader capacity, consider pursuing a degree with a concentration in labor relations.
-According to the U.S. Bureau of Labor Statistics, the number of employed human resources or labor relations specialists was expected to grow by 22% between 2008 and 2018 (www.bls.gov), and those with a degree or experience in the field may have the best chances for employment.
+According to the U.S. Bureau of Labor Statistics, the number of employed human resources or labor relations specialists was expected to grow by only 7% between 2012 and 2022 (www.bls.gov), and those with a degree or experience in the field may have the best chances for employment.

 While many online degree programs allow you the convenience of studying at your own pace, don't underestimate the importance of interning at a company or organization.
 If you have the opportunity to participate in an internship through your program, it may benefit your chosen career more than just earning a degree.